AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ![React Flow diagram showing Header component node](assets/contributing-md-diagram-preview.png)

    Note
-   🗒 If any modifications are made to the `schema.json` file: close the diagram, stop the visualizer with `Ctrl+c`, then run `npm run dev` again to see the updates in the diagram.
+   :memo: If any modifications are made to the `schema.json` file: close the diagram, stop the visualizer with `Ctrl+c`, then run `npm run dev` again to see the updates in the diagram.

 ## New to Open Source?